carlosdelest/elasticsearch/README.md

 Using the `run` Gradle task is the most convenient way to locally run serverless Elasticsearch.
 If you want you can also run via Docker if need be.

+#### Elastic Docker Registry Auth

+Before building the Docker image, you will need to be authenticated with the Elastic docker registry.

+To authenticate, simply visit: https://docker-auth.elastic.co/github_auth and follow the instructions.

+#### Building the Docker images

 The Serverless Elasticsearch x86 image can be built using the command:

 ```shell